Daniel Newnan: Post war years

 After the war, he lived on a plantation near McDonough, Georgia.
 He was commissioned a major general over the third division of the Georgia Militia in 1817.

 Public office

 From 1823 to 1824, Newnan was the superintendent of the Georgia State Penitentiary and from 1825 to 1827, he served as the Secretary of State of Georgia.
 Newnan was elected as a Jacksonian Democrat and Representative of Georgia to the 22nd United States Congress and served one term from March 4, 1831, until March 3, 1833.
 He was not reelected.

+From 1837 to 1840, Newnan again served as adjutant general of Georgia.

 Death and legacy

 He died near Rossville, Georgia, on January 16, 1851, and was buried at Newnan Springs Cemetery in Catoosa County, Georgia.

 The city of Newnan, Georgia was named in his honor in 1828.
 Newnan's Lake and the former town of Newnansville, both in Alachua County, Florida, are named after Colonel Newnan.